Your Guide to At-Home Sleep Apnea Testing

 - It's Cost-Effective

 Less expensive than an in-lab study because there's less equipment involved, and no sleep technician needs to be present, and it's generally covered by insurance.
+Medicare does not cover at-home sleep apnea tests but they will cover lab sleep studies.

 - It's Less Intrusive